Alex-Younes/AnimatedSVGEyes/README.md

 * Emoji ojos de [Twemoji](https://github.com/twitter/twemoji).

 ## **English**
-Simple animation project with testing purposes of a pair of eyes in SVG format.\
+A simple animation project with testing purposes of a pair of eyes in SVG format.\
 To see the animation enter from [Alex-Younes.github.io/AnimatedSVGEyes](https://Alex-Younes.github.io/AnimatedSVGEyes).

 ### **Content**
-* index.html: Just a container for the SVG.
+* index.html: It's just a container for the SVG.
 * anime360.svg: 360º spin with inertia using the [anime.js](https://github.com/juliangarnier/anime) library.

 ### **Third-party elements used**